-It can take a long time for an injury claim to percolate through the insurance claims handling process.
+It can take a long time for an injury claim to crawl through the insurance claims handling process.
 The maze of the insurance claim handling process frustrates injured people waiting for full fair settlements, but also attorneys wanting a satisfied client and a closed file.
-Why does it take so long?
+Of course, it depends on the content of the claim and the processes that would have to be undertaken, as well as the expertise of the insurance company too.
+For instance, if you went to find insurance in Ballwin, MO, or another location, you’ll find there are many insurance agencies that you can opt for, but this doesn’t mean they will all offer the same services.

 After documentation of the injury is submitted, insurance company bean counters scrutinize each medical bill to ascertain whether the itemized charges are reasonable, necessary and related specifically to the accident.
 This may sound obvious.
 But, insurance companies look for unrelated and inflated bills.